RubyData/docker-stacks/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/RubyData/docker-stacks/master?filepath=README.ipynb)

 RubyData Docker stacks are a set of ready-to-run Docker images containing Jupyter and data tools for Rubyists.
+This repository is based on [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks).

 ## Quick Start

 You can try the recent build of the RubyData/minimal-notebook image on mybinder.org by click the link below:

 https://mybinder.org/v2/gh/RubyData/docker-stacks/master?filepath=README.ipynb

+If you [have Docker installed](https://docs.docker.com/install/) know [which Docker image](how_to_select.md) you want to use, and want to launch a single Jupyter Notebook server in a container.

 ## How to run on docker in your machine